Self-Supervised Visuo-Tactile Pretraining to Locate and Follow Garment Features: Introduction

-An overview of the proposed system is presented in Figure~\ref{fig:splash}.
-This paper makes the following contributions: \begin{enumerate}[nosep,leftmargin=1.5em] \item A novel framework and hardware design for self-supervised real data collection collecting spatially aligned visual and tactile images pairs on deformable surfaces. \item A representation learning method decoupling texture and rotation by training a rotation-invariant latent space using contrastive loss and a separate network to predict differences in rotation. \item Methods using the learned representations for 3 sliding perception tasks: tactile anomaly detection, vision-guided search, and active tactile servoing, and 2 passive tasks: localization and classification. \item A publicly available visuo-tactile dataset with 4500 samples of real-world, spatially aligned visual and tactile samples on deformable surfaces, in contrast to prior large datasets without such spatial alignment.
+We show that \algabbr{} can be used \textit{without fine-tuning} for 3 active sliding perception tasks and 2 passive perception tasks on a range of garment seams, buttons, zippers, strings, and edges.
+An overview of the proposed approach is presented in Figure~\ref{fig:splash}.
+This paper makes the following contributions: \begin{enumerate}[nosep,leftmargin=1.5em] \item A novel framework and hardware design for self-supervised real-world data collection of spatially aligned visuo-tactile image pairs on deformable surfaces containing garment features. \item A novel representation learning method decoupling texture and rotation by training a rotation-invariant latent space using contrastive loss and a separate network to predict differences in rotation. \item Experiments using the learned representations for 3 sliding perception tasks (tactile anomaly detection, vision-guided search, and active tactile servoing) and 2 passive tasks (localization and classification). \item A publicly available dataset with 4500 samples of real-world, spatially aligned visual and tactile images of deformable surfaces (in contrast to prior large datasets without such alignment, or on rigid objects~\cite{yuan2017connecting,touchingnerf}).